windhamdavid/til/notes/dogs.md

 # Dogs

-23.01.09 - Just needed a place to put some notes on dogs since we're adopting a new puppy this spring and I'd like to learn as much as I can about training and care.
+**23.01.09** - Just needed a place to put some notes on dogs since we're adopting a new puppy this spring and I'd like to learn as much as I can about training and care.
 Since the better half works in special education, we're going to get the dog certified as a service animal so that we may take her to schools to work with kids.

+## Log

+**23.03.09** - Puppies were born ( 2 Girls & 3 Boys ).
+Will ride up to select from the litter in early April with an expected come home date in mid May.

+- 23.01.10 - Zoey's doggie date w/ Adger
+- 23.03.10 - 60 day due date
+- 23.03.09 - Puppies Born 👈🏼
+- 23.04.16 - 5 week litter pick
+- 23.05.09 - 8 Week pickup date
+- 23.06.09 - 12 week pickup date

+### Training

+4-6 Months -  Toothing: No Tug

 ## About